-A few years ago, a weird-sounding condition called rhabdomyolysis got a lot of attention as a scary—and possibly lethal—side effect of very intense workouts, like CrossFit.
-If you were into this kind of thing, you may have gotten a little nervous.
-If not, you probably moved on with your life.
+In recent years, a weird-sounding condition called rhabdomyolysis got a lot of attention as a scary — and possibly lethal — side effect of very intense workouts like CrossFit.
+If you were a consistent member of your intense-training gym, it might have rightfully caused some nervousness.
+If that’s not your scene, you probably moved on with your life.

 Rhabdomyolysis, also known as rhabdo, is essentially muscle breakdown.
-When you exercise, some muscle breakdown is normal, and part of the process of getting stronger, explains Nayan Arora, M.D., a nephrology fellow at the University of Washington.
+When you exercise, some muscle breakdown is normal, and part of the process of getting stronger, explains Dr. Nayan Arora, a nephrologist at UW Medical Center – Montlake.

-When people overstress their muscles, they are at risk for the muscle tissue breaking down so much that it releases the protein myoglobin into the bloodstream.
+But when people overstress their muscles, they risk the muscle tissue breaking down so much that it releases the protein myoglobin into the bloodstream.
 Myoglobin is toxic to the kidneys, which is why rhabdo can lead to kidney damage or complete kidney failure if left untreated, Arora explains.

 1. It’s not just from hardcore workouts.

-Arora says there has been a slight uptick in cases of exercise-related rhabdo, likely as a result of the rise in popularity of grueling workouts, from high-intensity interval training to spinning and ultrarunning.
+Arora says there has been a slight uptick in cases of exercise-related rhabdo, likely because of the rise in popularity of grueling workouts, from high-intensity interval training to spinning and ultrarunning.
 But muscle exertion isn’t the only cause.
-The condition can also be a result of alcohol abuse, medications including statins and prednisone, illicit drug use, muscle diseases, trauma, certain health conditions and genetic issues, seizures and immobility, research shows.

 2. Dehydration puts you at a higher risk.

 Usually, doing a challenging workout alone won’t land you in the hospital, says Arora.
 Most people who get rhabdo from exercise were doing something really intense and didn’t drink enough water before and during whatever activity they were doing.